no collateral required*

-Applications can get declined for a host of reasons.
-Maybe your credit score or annual revenue wasn’t up to par.
-Maybe your cash flow wasn’t strong enough to sustain fixed monthly payments.
-But this doesn’t mean you won’t qualify for other, highly beneficial business financing products.
+Lenders can decline loans for a host of reasons.
+Maybe your personal credit score or annual revenue wasn’t up to par.
+Maybe your cash flow wasn’t strong enough to sustain the fixed monthly payments required for a long term loan option.
+But this doesn’t mean you won’t qualify for other highly beneficial small business financing products.

-No, they may not have the borrowing power, interest rates, or terms you had in mind.
-But if you pay off the debt without trouble, your second loan will likely have lower rates and more favorable terms.
+No, these other working capital products may not have the borrowing power, interest rates, or terms you had in mind.
+But if you pay off the debt without trouble, your second loan will likely have lower rates and more favorable conditions.
 Your dream loan is never out of reach; it might just take a little longer than expected to obtain.

 In this case, we might recommend a different business loan program or other types of products altogether.
 Possible examples include business credit cards or even personal loans.
-These alternatives are usually easier to qualify for than business loans.
-At UCS, we can help you explore your options and point you in the direction of the most sensible choices.
+These alternatives are usually easier to qualify for than loans from traditional banks.
+At UCS, we can help you explore your options and point you in the direction of the most sensible option.

 People Also Ask:

-Is a Business Loan The Same As a Term Loan?
+Is a Business Loan The Same As a Business Term Loan?

-Initially, the words “business loan” were only used to describe conventional loans.
+Initially, the words “small business loan” were only used to describe conventional loans.
 Today, however, these two words can refer to any business financing product.
-But when you contact a company about financing, they will most likely assume that you’re looking for a Business Term Loan.
+But when you contact a company about financing, they will most likely assume that you’re looking for a business term loan.

 Are Microloans the Same as Business Term Loans?

-A microloan is a special type of small, short-term business loan.
-Microloans often help new and young businesses by providing funding to get them started, especially when the business owners don’t qualify for traditional business financing.
+A microloan is a special type of small, short-term business loan and is one of the most popular SBA loans.
+Microloans often help new and young companies by providing funding to get them started, especially when the business owners don’t qualify for traditional business financing.

-Non-profit organizations, such as the SBA, provide eligible businesses with microloans for various uses, such as buying inventory, production equipment or machinery, office equipment, and supplies, and even for paying staff members.
+Non-profit organizations, such as the Small Business Administration, provide eligible businesses with microloans for various uses, such as buying inventory, production equipment or machinery, office equipment, supplies, and even paying staff members.

 Some loans have prepayment penalties because paying early means the business lender makes less money.
 Others, however, allow you to save on interest by paying early.

-Many business loans come with a lower interest rate than other forms of business financing.
-It could make more sense to pay off a higher interest rate business credit card or credit line first.
+Many business loans come with a lower rate than other forms of business financing.
+It could make more sense to pay off higher interest rate business credit cards or credit line first.

-As you can see, this is a great question to ask the business lender before starting the application.
+As you can see, this is a great question to ask the business lender before getting started.

 What’s The Difference Between Business Term Loans And Business Credit Lines?